Gazi1393/Shopify-fed/README.md

 ## Available Scripts

--In the project directory, you can run:
+-In the project directory, open a command prompt and run:

 **`npm start` **